Smithville High School (Ohio)

 Smithville High School is a public high school in Smithville, Ohio.
 It is the only high school in the Green Local Schools district.
 Their nickname is the Smithies, which was a nickname given to the school's teams by an early sports editor of the Wooster Daily Record.
 The colors of green and white came from the town's location within Green Township.
 Long-time athletic director and coach Wilbur Berkey designed the horseshoe and anvil logo the school uses.

 In 1955, Marshallville's district was merged with Smithville's.
 This was done in order to prevent the transporting of Marshallville students across Orrville's district into Dalton, where Marshallville had sent their students since their school's closure in 1938.
-The merger enabled Smithville to start up a football program in the WCAL.
+The merger enabled Smithville to start up a football program in the Wayne County Athletic League.
 The Marshallville Tigers had previously competed in the WCAL as well.